jaysonbucy/gasc/README.md

 ## Greater Ada Area Swim Club
 This is the codebase for the GASC team website.

-To get the Google Calendar API set up you will need to follow [Google's directions]( https://developers.google.com/google-apps/calendar/quickstart/ruby).
+To get the client id and secret for the `google_oauth2` you will need to log in to the GASC Google account and go to the developer console.
+Under the Credentials tab it's "Web Login" key.
+Click on that and copy the ID and Secret into your `application.yml` file.